-Pedal your way through the streets of Adelaide while enjoying a glass or two of the local beers on Australia’s first “pedal pub“.
+Pedal your way through the streets of Adelaide while enjoying a glass or two of the local beers at Australia’s first “pedal pub“.
 Also now doing progressive dinners along with the “pub crawls”.

 - State Library of South Australia

-Take a look at one of the most beautiful libraries in the world in the Mortlock Wing.
-You will think you are in the Hogworts Library.
+Take a look at one of the most beautiful libraries in the world, the Mortlock Wing.
+You will think you are in the Hogwarts Library.
 Take a look at the great displays on the ground floor, then wander into the main library building for other exhibitions.

 - The Centre for Democracy

-While Technically part of the State Library, the entrance is around the corner on Kintore Avenue.
-An interesting collection of information about our political system, the history and how it works.
+While technically part of the State Library, the entrance is around the corner on Kintore Avenue.
+An interesting collection of information about our political system, its history and how it works.

 - Take a Coastal Walk